 Should I use an attorney to file for Social Security Disability benefits?

 Understanding medical evidence requirements, paperwork, and deadlines during the filing process can be confusing, and mistakes or omissions on your SSD application may cause your claim to be delayed or denied.Dealing with the SSA is something we do every day.
 Whether you’re filing an initial application or you need help preparing an appeal, Colbert Cooper Hill can guide you through the process every step of the way and ensure you take the right steps to get approved.
-And with our No Fee Guarantee®, you won’t owe us any legal fees unless we get benefits for you.
+And because we work on a contingency fee basis, you won’t owe us any legal fees unless we get benefits for you.

 How long does it take to get benefits?

 The wait time to get SSD benefits can vary based on the details of your claim, the number of claims in the SSA’s backlog, and the accuracy of your initial application.However, there are two SSA programs that allow some applicants to receive faster claims processing:

 - Compassionate Allowances

 Patients with certain severe medical conditions—including many types of cancers—may fall under the Compassionate Allowances program, which offers expedited claims processing to applicants deemed most in need by the SSA.